-Detroit man charged in slashing attack on 2 EMTs
+Detroit man charged in attack on EMTs

 A 30-year-old Detroit man was charged Thursday in connection with the stabbing attack on two Detroit first responders.

 Michael Montgomery was arraigned on the charges in connection with the attack earlier this week on EMS workers and also a 10-year-old first degree criminal sexual assault charge.
 He could face up to life in prison if convicted of the charges.

 Montgomery was arraigned before Magistrate Laura Echartea and given a $750,000 cash or surety bond for both cases.

 In the EMS attack, Montgomery was charged with two counts of assault with intent to murder, two counts of assault with intent to do great bodily harm, one count of assault with intent to maim and one count of resisting and obstructing causing serious injury.